Puzzled by an unusual case? Share your insights, join the EAUN’s ‘Difficult Case’ Session

 - All submitters will be informed by email on: 21 December.

-Those who submitted the 5 best cases (as decided by the jury) will be granted a free registration for the 20th International EAUN Meeting in Barcelona and will be invited to present their case in 10 minutes during a workshop.
+Those who submitted the 5 best cases (as decided by the jury) will be granted a free registration for the 21st International EAUN Meeting in Amsterdam and will be invited to present their case in 10 minutes during a workshop.

 Free EAUN Membership